 Ingredients

 Pears: The beauty of this recipe is it works no matter how ripe your pears are.
-If you have crunchy pears you can cook them a little longer to soften them up but its also great for using up really ripe pears that are on their last legs and are just about to become over ripe.
+If you have crunchy unripe pears you can cook them a little longer to soften them up.
+It's also great for using up really ripe pears that are on their last legs and are just about to become overripe.

-Cinnamon: some ground cinnamon goes perfectly with these pears.
+Cinnamon: some ground cinnamon pairs perfectly with these pears (see what I did there?).
 You could mix things up by adding some other warming spices, such as cloves, ginger or nutmeg.

 Vanilla extract: sometimes also called vanilla essence, depending on where you live.
 You can use either, or imitation vanilla essence, depending on your preference and budget.